Battlefield 1 went through extensive testing but there are several Battlefield 1 problems are plaguing Xbox One, PS4 and PC owners.

 Battlefield 1 problems include installation problems, poor performance, issues with sound, problems with the EA Access Trial, and a whole lot more.

 Here are some of the more common Battlefield 1 problems and some potential solutions for those issues.
-We’ll continue to update this with new bugs and fixes as we push away from the release date so check back for frequent updates.
+We’ll continue to update this with new fixes so check back for frequent updates.

 How to Fix Battlefield 1 Installation Problems